Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Experiments

-The best results are marked with bold font.
-We can see our proposed \textit{StochDiff} method performs best in most of the datasets except \textit{Traffic} and \textit{Solar} where the recent model \textit{MG-TSD} achieves the best results.
-We highlight the performance of our StochDiff model on clinical datasets for which the model is specifically designed.
-Figure \ref{forecast} provides some visual forecasting results on the \textit{ECochG} dataset to help with assessment.
+Quantitative results are provided in Tables \ref{nrmse} and \ref{crps}, The best results are marked with bold font.
+We can see our proposed StochDiff achieves competitive performances on homogeneous time series data comparing to the existing SOTA methods.
+However, the existing approaches become ineffective for clinical datasets where individual variability must be taken care of.
+We highlight the performance of our StochDiff on clinical datasets where the model achieves best results on both datasets and improve the predictive accuracy by around 15\% and 14\% with respect to the $CRPS_{sum}$.
+To further assist the assessment, we provide some visual forecasting results on the \textit{ECochG} dataset in Figure \ref{forecast}.

 As shown, the baselines fail to capture the variance of the data and tend to predict stationary values for this dataset, and their prediction distribution is either too wide or too narrow.
 On the other hand, our StochDiff model can learn the dynamics from this highly complex and stochastic data, and is able to narrow its predictions around the true values.
-Note here, the \textit{TimeDiff} model was originally built for point-wise prediction, and thus, its prediction distributions are relatively concentrated.
+Note here, the TimeDiff model was originally designed for point-wise prediction, and thus, its prediction distribution is relatively concentrated.
 We provide more visual results in Appendix \ref{vis}.